To continue to receive updates on combined review and other updates from the HRA you need to subscribe to HRA Now.

-Whether or not you have a CTIMP application coming up in the near future, we recommend that you complete these first three steps now.
-This will help avoid any delays and ensure you are ready when you do need to begin an application.
-It is also important that you consider any impact on your internal processes and procedures.
+We recommend you complete the first three steps now.
+This will help avoid any delays and ensure you are ready to begin an application.
+You should also consider any impacts on your internal processes and procedures.

 What’s different about the new system?

-Making a submission via the combined service has some key differences.
-These are:
+Submissions via the combined service have some key differences.
+They are: